CNO cycle

 The CNO-I process was independently proposed by Carl von Weizsäcker and Hans Bethe in the late 1930s.

-The first reports of the experimental detection of the neutrinos produced by the CNO cycle in the Sun were published in 2020.
+The first reports of the experimental detection of the neutrinos produced by the CNO cycle in the Sun were published in 2020 by the BOREXINO collaboration.
 This was also the first experimental confirmation that the Sun had a CNO cycle, that the proposed magnitude of the cycle was accurate, and that von Weizsäcker and Bethe were correct.

 Cold CNO cycles

 Under typical conditions found in stars, catalytic hydrogen burning by the CNO cycles is limited by proton captures.
 Specifically, the timescale for beta decay of the radioactive nuclei produced is faster than the timescale for fusion.
 Because of the long timescales involved, the cold CNO cycles convert hydrogen to helium slowly, allowing them to power stars in quiescent equilibrium for many years.

 CNO-I

 The first proposed catalytic cycle for the conversion of hydrogen into helium was initially called the carbon–nitrogen cycle (CN-cycle), also referred to as the Bethe–Weizsäcker cycle in honor of the independent work of Carl Friedrich von Weizsäcker in 1937–38 and Hans Bethe.
-Bethe's 1939 papers on the CN-cycle drew on three earlier papers written in collaboration with Robert Bacher and Milton Stanley Livingston and which came to be known informally as "Bethe's Bible".
+Bethe's 1939 papers on the CN-cycle drew on three earlier papers written in collaboration with Robert Bacher and Milton Stanley Livingston and which came to be known informally as Bethe's Bible.
 It was considered the standard work on nuclear physics for many years and was a significant factor in his being awarded the 1967 Nobel Prize in Physics.
 Bethe's original calculations suggested the CN-cycle was the Sun's primary source of energy.
 This conclusion arose from a belief that is now known to be mistaken, that the abundance of nitrogen in the sun is approximately 10%; it is actually less than half a percent.
 The CN-cycle, named as it contains no stable isotope of oxygen, involves the following cycle of transformations: